Don’t Get Ripped Off: Here’s How to Spot Some Common Work-From-Home Scams

 Through this company, you’ll get paid to do your regular shopping

-Just sign up and connect your store loyalty card.
-Anytime you shop and scan your loyalty card at the register, you’ll automatically earn cash back.
+Just sign up and browse deals through the app.
+Anytime you shop and scan your receipts, you’ll automatically earn cash back.

 Verdict?
 This is actually real!